abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/kind.md

     [INFO] http://192.168.7.119:30443/
     ```

-## How to connect ?
+## How to Connect

-The install bash script forwards TCP port 30443 to the router pod's TCP port 80
+The install bash script sets up a `kubectl port-forward` tunnel, mapping TCP port 30443 on the local host to TCP port 80 on the router pod:

 `kubectl port-forward router-od-647b77455d-nk677 --address 0.0.0.0 30443:80 -n abcdesktop`